Testing for >1000 conditions using your DNA

 Fulgent Genetics - Trusted Partner

 Fulgent Genetics, based in California, is a global leader in genetic testing and analysis.
-We’ve partnered with them because quality matters—especially when it comes to your health.
-Their state-of-the-art Illumina sequencing technology delivers over 99% accuracy at 50x coverage, ensuring your results are both reliable and clinically meaningful.
+We’ve partnered with them because quality matters, especially when it comes to your health.
+Their state-of-the-art Illumina sequencing technology delivers over 98% depth at 20x coverage, ensuring your results are both reliable and clinically meaningful.

 Research